je-boska/termtranslate/readme.md

 Usage: translate <lang_name> sentence to be translated

-To see all available commands, run `translate`
+To see all available commands, run
 ```
 translate --help
 ```